Introduction

 - Maintain regular communication with all stakeholders.

-- Prioritise safety and quality control throughout the project.
+- Make safety and quality control your top priorities throughout the duration of the project.

 - University of Manchester: MSc focusing on sustainable practices